DiansSopandi/api-avrin-crud/README.md

    just create a database on your local machine call "avrin",

-   so. just create a mySQL database with name call 'avrin' since nestJs is a code first , so its going to auto create table on "avrin" database name
+   so. just create a mySQL database with name call 'avrin'

+   since nestJs is a code first ,

+   and its going to auto create table on "avrin" database name

    authentication to your mySQL local machine use no password
 5. start the backend API application with yarn start or yarn start:dev
 5. for testing this CRUD API, its could be to use postman tool